imrinzzzz/push2talk-mock/readme.md

 - user
     - validations - provide various modules to validate user information; such as is-admin (validate if given user is admin)

-Below, we will illustrate `push-to-talk` modules and how they interact/use other modules.
+Below is the illustration of `push-to-talk` modules and how they interact/use other modules.

 ![overview of components/modules](markdown_assets/component_overview.png)